kind2-mc/kind2/README.rst

 Download
 --------

-If you use a Linux or a MacOS computer, you can download an executable of the latest version of Kind 2 from `here <https://github.com/kind2-mc/kind2/releases/latest/>`_\.
+If you use a Linux or a macOS computer, you can download an executable of the latest version of Kind 2 from `here <https://github.com/kind2-mc/kind2/releases/latest/>`_\.
 First make sure though that you have the required software described next.